cAttte/ink-prism/readme.md

 ##### language

 The language to highlight the code as.
+It will be automatically `hyphen-case`d, so you can use `camelCase` if you want to.

 -   **Type:** `string`
 -   **Required**